Lower Thames Crossing - Environment - Hole Farm

-Hole Farm – Your future local woodland
+Hole Farm – a future local woodland

 A new Community Woodland is planned at Hole Farm, in Great Warley near Brentwood, Essex